 Bert de Jong leads the Applied Computing for Scientific Discovery Group at Lawrence Berkeley National Laboratory.
-He also heads the Advancing Integrated Development Environments for Quantum Computing through Fundamental Research project, multi-institution effort in open-source computing, programming and simulation for Department of Energy’s Advanced Scientific Computing Research program and has leadership roles in several other DOE-supported quantum information science programs, including as deputy director for the Quantum Systems Accelerator.
+He also heads the Advancing Integrated Development Environments for Quantum Computing through Fundamental Research project, a multi-institution effort in open-source computing, programming and simulation for Department of Energy’s Advanced Scientific Computing Research program and has leadership roles in several other DOE-supported quantum information science programs, including as deputy director for the Quantum Systems Accelerator.
 Before joining Berkeley Lab, de Jong spent 14 years in leadership roles at Pacific Northwest National Laboratory.
 He earned his doctorate in theoretical chemistry at the University of Groningen.

 Now, some terminology: In quantum mechanics, subatomic particles, even far from each other, can experience entanglement – that is, the behavior of one particle can alter the other at distance.
 Superposition: Particles can exist in multiple states at once until they’re observed.
 There are different types of qubits, the quantum version of a binary bit.
 Superconducting qubits are chips constructed with Josephson junctions, structures that weakly link superconductors; current flow between them can produce superposition and entanglement.
 Trapped-ion and neutral-atom qubits are both trap-based approaches.
 Trapped ion qubits are held in place by an electric field.
 Neutral-atom qubits are trapped by tweezers made of light; lasers coax entanglement and rotate qubits between 0 and 1.